SFill/language-coach/src/frontend/wordlist/readme.md

 ### Usage Flow

 1. The application loads and wordlists are fetched from the backend
-2. Users can select text in chat messages to trigger the wordlist toolbar
+2. Users can select text in note messages to trigger the wordlist toolbar
 3. Users can add selected text to an existing list or create a new one
 4. Changes are stored in memory and immediately reflected in the UI
 5. The application periodically syncs with the backend and also saves changes when closing